Attending Licensed Child Care

 Child Care Registration

-At child care registration, parents or guardians must submit their child’s immunization record.
+At child care registration, parents or guardians must submit their child’s immunization record to their provider.

-Parents can send the information to the Health Unit:
+Parents also need to send the information to the Health Unit:

 - Health Card not required, but is very helpful information